edcompton/robots/README.md

 ## Main problems

 1. Input: separate and store input strings, execute individually.
-Bear in mind variation of coordinate input that can take place (b/w 2-4 digits, 3 digits requires some logic)

 2. Grid creation: not super difficult but may be worth creating separate visual grid to conceptualise robot routes.